Carrara Stadium: Early history

 Insufficient public transport access to the stadium and the poor on-field performance of the Bears resulted in poor crowds at Bears games, prompting local media to refer to the situation as the "Curse of Carrara".
-After the new owner of the Bears, Reuben Pelerman, lost a further $10 million between the 1990–1992 AFL seasons, the Bears moved permanently to the redeveloped Brisbane Cricket Ground in 1993, staving off media rumours that the Bears would merge with the Sydney Swans to form a combined Queensland/New South Wales team, the Northern Swans, or be relocated to Tasmania or Port Adelaide.
+After the new owner of the Bears, Reuben Pelerman, lost a further $10 million between the 1990–1992 AFL seasons, the Bears moved permanently to the redeveloped Brisbane Cricket Ground in 1993.

 In 1988, Carrara Stadium played host to the very first Touch Football World Cup in which teams from Australia, Canada, New Zealand, Papua New Guinea and the USA competed in the Men's, Women's and Mixed Opens, as well as Men's Over 35's divisions.
 Australia won all four division finals which were all played against New Zealand.
 The Gold Coast Clippers played their 1989–1990 Australian Baseball League season at Carrara before changing their name to the Daikyo Dolphins and moving to nearby Palm Meadows.
 For the 1992–93 season, they moved back to Carrara as the Gold Coast Cougars.
 The Cougars stayed at Carrara until the abolition of the Australian Baseball League in 1999.
 The Brazilian football team set up camp at Carrara Stadium for pre-tournament training before the 2000 Summer Olympics.
 The Brazilians later commented that the surface at Carrara was one of the best in the world.

 The ground was owned by the Shire of Albert, which transferred to the Gold Coast City Council when the two local authorities amalgamated in 1995.
 The field is officially known as Laver Oval after long-time Albert Shire Chairman, Bill Laver.